 - the number of Board members, their election and remuneration

-- the election of auditor and their remuneration
+- the election of auditors and their remuneration

 - amendments to the Articles of Association.